diversen/micrograd-js/README.md

 # micrograd-js

-Made for fun - to try and understand a deep learning library from scratch.
+Made for fun in order to try and understand a deep learning library from scratch.

-All the code is written using the excellent micrograd tutorial by Andrej Karpathy
+All the code is written using the "The spelled-out intro to neural networks and backpropagation: building micrograd" by Andrej Karpathy

-This can be found on https://www.youtube.com/watch?v=VMj-3S1tku0
+The tutorial can be found on https://www.youtube.com/watch?v=VMj-3S1tku0

-This is written in javascript in order to type it out myself - in another language.
+This is written in javascript in order "to type it out" myself - in another language.

 The original code is written in python which is a better language for the purpose.